 This brings us to another consideration worth noting.
 To fully appreciate it, we first need to introduce some necessary terminology: A “wreath” consists of scaled pairs of Star Polygons such that they overlap.
 An “optimized wreath” consists of *scaled pairs* of Star Polygons that have minimal overlap.
 This is important because each Starburst has an optimal scale factor such that the star polygons just touch.
 When constructing Starbursts, one can either keep the scale factor and spacing between wreaths constant or vary it for each kind of star polygon.
 We decided to keep these factors constant (arguably a reasonable choice, given the vast potential space of stimulus dimensions), effectively optimizing all stimuli in our study to the 14/2 starburst, which is part of the reason why the 14/2 Starburst was perceived to evoke the strongest rays.
 It is possible that optimized 12/2 or 10/2 Starbursts could evoke rays with a similar strength as a 14/2, just fewer of them.
 Note that this consideration does not change any of our interpretations and conclusions of the paper.
 The point of this paper was to introduce the illusion and determine which – and how much – low-level visual attributes (such as contrast) contribute to the effect.
 Now that this has been determined, fully optimized starbursts can be explored properly.

-This bring us to the final point of this section, future directions.
+This bring us to future directions.
 Four such directions seem obvious.
 One of them is – as mentioned – to determine which Starburst truly evokes the strongest effect – which is now feasible (doing this at the same time as the exploration of the low level features would have led to a combinatorial explosion, as the stimulus space is too large).
 See figure below for an appreciation of just how large this stimulus space is.

 Second, we used subjective ratings as a dependent variable.
 Comparative judgment (2AFC) might be a better way to explore this effect psychophysically going forward, perhaps in conjunction with probing the underlying neurophysiology, which is the third point (our suggested mechanism – the dynamic interplay between foveal and peripheral vision is admittedly speculative at this point).
 Fourth – and finally – it would be interesting to link the propensity to see rays in the first place to personality characteristics.
 Not everyone sees constellations in the sky, just individual stars.
 Others cannot not see the constellations.
 It seems self-evident that there might be a differential propensity to connect the dots.